nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 The example ``lr-wpan-error-distance-plot.cc`` plots the packet success ratio (PSR) as a function of distance, using the default LogDistance propagation loss model and the 802.15.4 error model.
-The channel (default 11), packet size (default 20 bytes) and transmit power (default 0 dBm) can be varied by command line arguments.
+The channel (default 11), packet size (default PSDU 20 bytes = 11 bytes MAC header + data payload), transmit power (default 0 dBm) and Rx sensitivity (default -106.58 dBm) can be varied by command line arguments.
 The program outputs a file named ``802.15.4-psr-distance.plt``.
 Loading this file into gnuplot yields a file ``802.15.4-psr-distance.eps``, which can be converted to pdf or other formats.
-The default output is shown below.
+The following image shows the output of multiple runs using different Rx sensitivity values.
+A higher Rx sensitivity (lower dBm) results in a increased communication distance but also makes the radio suceptible to more interference from surronding devices.

 .. _fig-802-15-4-psr-distance: